 DNA extraction on mucosal tissue samples

-Mucosal tissue from the proximal small intestine, distal small intestine, and large intestine were semi defrosted and 3 cm was removed from the tissue centre using sterile scalpel.
-The dissected tissues were cut open longitudinally and mixed with 750 µL PowerSoil bead solution and 60 µL solution C1 in a PowerSoil bead tube.
+Mucosal tissue from the proximal small intestine, distal small intestine, and large intestine were semi defrosted, and 3 cm was removed from the tissue centre using sterile scalpel.
+The dissected tissues were cut open longitudinally and mixed with 750 µL PowerSoil bead solution, and 60 µL solution C1 in a PowerSoil bead tube.
 The bead tube was then incubated at 65°C for 10 mins prior to bead beating.
 The subsequent DNA isolation was performed using the PowerLyzer PowerSoil DNA Isolation Kit (Qiagen, Hilden, Germany) according to the manufacturer’s instructions as described previously [28].

 16S rRNA gene amplicon sequencing and bioinformatic processing

 Amplicon libraries of the V4 hypervariable region for 16S rRNA gene were prepared from DNA extracts using modified universal bacterial primer pairs 515F and 806R [29].
-Amplicon libraries were indexed, cleaned, and sequenced according to the Illumina MiSeq 16S Metagenomic Sequencing Library Preparation protocol on a 2 × 300 bp Miseq reagent kit v3 at the South Australian Genomics Centre (SAGC), South Australian Health and Medical Research Institute.
+Amplicon libraries were indexed, cleaned, and sequenced according to the 16S Metagenomic Sequencing Library Preparation protocol.
+Paired-end sequencing was performed using MiSeq Reagent Kit v3 (600-cycle kit) (Illumina) on a MiSeq Sequencing System (Illumina), at the South Australian Genomics Centre (SAGC).
 Paired-end 16S rRNA gene sequence reads were analysed using QIIME2 version 2021.11.0 [30].
 Briefly, de-noising was performed on de-multiplexed sequences using the DADA2 plugin [31], resulting in a mean read depth of 15,563 ± 2,719 for stool and 6,941 ± 4,503 for tissue.
 Taxonomic classification of amplicon sequence variants (ASVs) was performed based on the V4 hypervariable region of the SILVA 16S rRNA gene reference database (version 138) at 99% similarity [32].
 Sufficient coverage at this depth is confirmed by the rarefaction curve, which reached an asymptote.
 Sequence data has been deposited in the NCBI SRA under accession number PRJNA1011386.

 Microbiota characterisation